JoBCB/Choreographing-an-Art-Catalogue/README.md

 Ref 05: Trisha Brown, In Plain Site reconceives some of the US choreographer’s most striking short dance pieces in dynamic relationships with the enchanting landscape of Jupiter Artland sculpture park.

+  - Define your stage environment: choose a form of written notation that better helps representing your catalogue system.
+Reflect how your stage is setting conditions:

+	- on how do your decisions affect the viewer, audience, the spectator or the user?
+	- activating the roles of the listener or listenership, the readers or readership, the speaker..?
+	- on how one experience the catalogue through sense making?
+	- reflect on accessibility, diversity and inclusion;

-  - Define your stage environment by choosing a choreographic viewpoint; describe in one sentence or make a list of key points (see examples below);
+  - You can enhance the latter by choosing a choreographic viewpoint; see examples below:

 	- different rhythms:
 			- time lengths;